-In today’s blog we would like to introduce a group of the ultra realistic papers which are part of the latest Rebelle 3 release called WASHI.
-The word ‘washi’ comes from wa meaning ‘Japanese’ and shi meaning 'paper’.
+In today’s blog, we would like to introduce a group of ultra-realistic papers that are part of the latest Rebelle 3 release called WASHI.
+The word ‘washi’ comes from ‘wa’ meaning ‘Japanese’ and shi meaning 'paper’.
 The principle of its production is very old.
 It was brought to Japan by Buddhist monks in the 6th century AD and since then the Japanese craftsmen have been honing its production to perfection.

 • The second set of Washi Fine papers includes finer processed Mitsumata, Gampi, and Kozo fibers.

 • The third set of Washi Heavy combines coarse bundles and single fine fibers.
 This wonderful mix offers a lot of visual possibilities.

 • The fourth set of Washi Long has been prepared to preserve as many long fibers as possible in order to enhance their natural beauty.

 Your paintings on Washi papers will come to life.
 After you apply the color inconspicuous paper reveals its hidden beauty.